pipipao/Automation/README.md

    5) Apply to this job.
    6) Click on the Automation icon to view all applied jobs.

+Warning:
+This program's data is storaged in your Chrome, if you remove Automation or delete Chrome your data will be deleted, please export csv file before you do something dangerous.

 TODOs
 - [ ] Manage applies on page(Sort by time, Set status (OA, VO, Offer) )
 - [ ] Make page more goodlooking